o3de/o3de.org/content/docs/user-guide/testing/lytesttools/my-first-test.md

 ~/python/python.cmd -m pytest ~/Tools/LyTestTools/tests/example/tests/test_system_example.py --build-directory [path_to_build_output]
 ```

+Once you've got the example test working, you should try modifying it to add more capabilities.

 ## Further Reading ##

 * https://automatetheboringstuff.com/ - This site is great for learning when to apply test automation and when not to.